What are Job Notes? How do I use Job Notes?

 What Job Notes are not meant for

 Job Notes are so flexible and useful that you might be tempted to put *everything* in there.
-Here are a few examples of things that we encourage you not to put into Job Notes as it will make them unwieldy:
+Here are a few examples of things that we encourage you NOT to put into Job Notes as it will make them unwieldy:

 • Names of candidates to recruit (add them as candidates and assign them to the job or tag them)